Code-Institute-Submissions/https-github.com-mnalrashid-Portfolio-Project-1/README.md

 - Top of the half page in the header and have the same navigation bar as the first page.
 - After the header provides short details about two beautiful mountains in the Sligo.
 - After scrolling down, the user will find three main beaches in Sligo which leads to Wild Atlantic Way.
-- Scrolling further down, introduced the 4 most popular/recommanded restaurants to eat when visiting Sligo.
+- After Wild Atlantic Way, introduced the 4 most popular/recommended restaurants to eat when visiting Sligo.
--
+- Scrolling further down, provides information about Live Music in Sligo.
+- At the bottom of the page, before the footer, the four most popular places to visit in Sligo. by Hoovering on the photos user will get more information.